yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies.md

 This topic describes the API Manager HTTP request flow, and explains the different custom policies that you can add at different stages in the flow.
 It also gives examples of why you would use these custom policies and explains what happens when they are executed at runtime.

-For details on how to configure policies in Policy Studio, see the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).

 ### HTTP request flow

 When custom policies are configured for front-end APIs in API Manager, the request flow is in the following order: